What is Employee Onboarding and How Can You Onboard New Staff Effectively?

 Culture fit

+If onboarding is successful and new employees feel like they belong in your workplace, they’re more likely to want to stay.
 Ensuring new candidates are a culture fit for your workplace is incredibly important, but it can also be difficult to guarantee.
-It’s not realistic to expect new employees to fit in seamlessly from the moment they arrive, so effort needs to be put in during the onboarding process to train them in company culture.
-If your onboarding is successful and your employees feel like they belong in your workplace, they’re more likely to want to stay.
-Plus, studies show that productivity is increased in business with a healthy workplace culture.
+It’s unrealistic to expect new employees to acclimate from the moment they arrive, so part of the onboarding process should be dedicated to training them in company culture.

 Increased productivity

-Increased productivity might not be something you think about when you mention employee onboarding, but a good onboarding experience has actually been found to bring on productivity in new recruits faster than it otherwise would have.
+On the topic of culture, studies show that long-term productivity increases in businesses with a healthy workplace culture.
+And while productivity might not be something you think of in the same breath as onboarding, a good onboarding experience has been found to increase productivity in new recruits.
 If you make it clear in your onboarding process what the new employee’s role entails and clearly outline what is expected of them, your new employees will find it that much easier to perform their role.

 Reduced employee stress